zaiisao/Documentation/en/Recording/recording_voice_video.md

 ### Composite Recording

-The Agora Recording SDK supports raw data for mixed voice, and generates a PCM file.
+The Agora On-premise Recording SDK supports raw data for mixed voice, and generates a PCM file.

 <table>
 <colgroup>